GreenRobots/JPHacks/README.md

 **Who we are**

 Androooid Team of JPHacks 2014.
 We are Takahiko (git@TETRA2000), Cherry (git@phantomkirby) and Nam Nguyen Hoai (git@eneim), students from 3 different countries who share the obssesion in Android Application. *We don't create World-class App.
 We create app that make YOU happy.*

+**LICENSE**

+// still empty. license information related to the libraries and APIs we used will be here soon